leancodepl/bloc_presentation/README.md

 [![pub.dev badge][pub-badge]][pub-badge-link]
 [![Build status][build-badge]][build-badge-link]

 Extends blocs with an additional stream which can serve as a way of indicating single-time events (so-called "_presentation events_").

-## installation
+## Installation

 ```sh
 flutter pub add bloc_presentation
 ```

-## usage
+## Usage

 First, create an event which will be emitted: